/* Template name: Get a quote Skype Retirement*/ ?>

 Current Skype for Business Online customers will experience no change in service through July 31, 2021.
 After that, customers will no longer be able to access the Skype for Business Online service.

-With less than 22 months from the Skype for Business Online retirement date, organizations leveraging SfBO should be already working on their migration strategy.
+With so little time to prepare for the Skype for Business Online retirement date, organizations leveraging SfBO should be already working on their migration strategy.
 ThinkTel offers Teams Proof of Concept projects, Skype for Business to Microsoft Teams specific workshops, as well as Teams end user and administrator training.

 This announcement has no impact on Skype for Business Server, Skype for Business on Premises as well as ThinkTel’s Skype for Business hosted offering will continue without impact.
 ThinkTel customers who are using Think 365 Dedicated (Private Cloud) or Skype for Business on Premises will not be affected.